Timeline of NBDA History and Milestones

 Executive Board 2011-2013 Term:

-The 4th Biennial Regional Conferences was be held at the following regions and cities:
+The 4th Biennial Regional Conferences were held at the following regions and cities:

 The NBDA 30th Anniversary Celebration Gala "Celebrating A Legacy: NBDA's 30 Years of Advocacy" was held at Baltimore, MD on November 10, 2012.